Posted on 6/3/2015 in Business and Strategy

 Technical fixes are best described as one-time, site-wide fixes for an online property.
 Most education websites are large and complicated, so there is the potential for errors.

-Having updated HTML and XML sitemaps help both the search engines and the users, acting like an insurance policy if either have issues.
+Having updated HTML and XML sitemaps help both the search engines and the users, acting as an insurance policy if either has issues.
 They help the spiders understand the organization of the website, and can provide the user with a more seamless experience.